greg-raven/grus/_posts/2022-09-18-oppose-green-cards-for-unvetted-afghans.md

 S. 4787 would give these unvetted Afghan evacuees green cards even though they don’t qualify for refugee status or a special immigrant visa program already created by Congress for Afghan evacuees.

-Please oppose S. 4787 which would essentially “rubber stamp” the Biden Administration’s abuse of executive parole.
+Please oppose S. 4787 which would essentially "rubber stamp" the Biden Administration’s abuse of executive parole.

 Sincerely,